 UK Supermarket Visibility in Google Search

 Brands, foods, recipes, clothes, household, information, finance, banking.
 While it might say Tesco on the domain, evaluating search marketing success across supermarket brands is difficult.
-You can take a high level domain vs domain comparative approach, or, for a better view of the competitive environment, use a targeted basket of searches.
+You can take a high level domain vs domain comparative approach, or, for the best view of the competitive environment, use a targeted basket of search terms.
 In this article we expose the real competitors.
 Spoiler alert: The Big Four aren’t what you think they are.
-Latest update: Sept 2024.

 What is the ‘supermarket sector’?